avafaubus/AutoDQM_ML/README.md

 For instructions on setting up access to OMS API, see [the linked CMS OMS gitlab](https://gitlab.cern.ch/cmsoms/oms-api-client/-/blob/master/README.md?ref_type=heads).

-Once you have registered, make not of your key and secret, as this will be necessary for data fetching.
+Once you have registered, make note of your key and secret, as this will be necessary for data fetching.

 ## Installation
 **1. Clone repository**